canonical/microcloud/doc/how-to/shutdown_machine.md

 (howto-shutdown)=
 # How to shut down a machine

-## Stop all instances on the cluster member
+## Stop or live-migrate all instances on the cluster member

-Before you can shut down a machine that is a MicroCloud cluster member, first stop all LXD instances hosted on it:
+To shut down a machine that is a MicroCloud cluster member, first ensure that it is not hosting any running LXD instances.

+You can stop all instances on a cluster member using the command:

 ```
 lxc stop --all
 ```

+Alternatively, for instances that can be {ref}`live-migrated <lxd:live-migration>`, you can move them to another cluster member without stopping them.
+See: {ref}`lxd:move-instances` for more information.

+You can also temporarily move all instances on a machine to another cluster member by using cluster evacuation, then restore them after you restart.
+This method can live-migrate eligible instances; instances that cannot be live-migrated are automatically stopped and restarted.
+See: {ref}`lxd:cluster-evacuate` for more information.

 ## Enforce services shutdown and restart order